Efficient Dense Frontier Detection for 2D Graph SLAM Based on Occupancy Grid Submaps: Experimental results

+We have opted to use the Google Cartographer \emph{offline node}, which processes a ROS bag dataset as fast as the CPU can handle (around 4-5x realtime on Deutsches Museum), enabling us to demonstrate frontier update frequencies far greater than the scan frequency of a single robot's LIDAR.

-In order to minimize the impact on SLAM performance, the frontier detection algorithm is running in a separate thread.
-The algorithm tries to process all submap updates, while it can adaptively skip non-final submap updates in case the processing speed of frontier detection falls behind SLAM.
-For this reason, the wall clock frequency of incremental frontier updates has been measured.
+In order to minimize the impact on SLAM performance, the frontier detection algorithm may execute asynchronously, in a separate thread.
+The frontier detection algorithm tries to process all submap updates, while it can adaptively skip non-final submap updates in case the processing speed falls behind SLAM.
+In the asynchronous case on Deutsches Museum, the wall clock frequency of incremental frontier updates has been measured as a benchmark of frontier detection performance.

+Running frontier detection synchronously (in the main SLAM thread) makes it easier to measure the exact time spent performing frontier detection, which can be measured as the difference of wall clock durations of processing a dataset with synchronous frontier detection and with no frontier detection at all.

 The results are given in \autoref{table:results}.
+We believe that the Deutsches Museum result is an achievement with respect to the state of the art.
+To compare, the best performing-algorithm in \cite{quin2014}, EWFD, achieved 290 ms and 190 ms per frontier update iteration in two simulated FR-097 environment trajectories, with significantly lower numbers of processed scans (252 scans for the 290 ms \emph{Freiburg 1}).
+We have achieved sub-millisecond (0.92 ms) wall-time per frontier update, while handling a fairly larger number of scans (4198) and 25 pose graph optimizations on average.
+We do have to point out that our experiments have been performed on newer hardware, and that we have not performed frontier grouping, but rather return the detected frontier as an unstructured set of points.